rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Am I the sea, or a sea monster, that you set a guard over me? ^0712

-When I say, My bed will comfort me, my couch will ease my complaint, ^0713
+When I say, 'My bed will comfort me, my couch will ease my complaint,' ^0713

 then you scare me with dreams and terrify me with visions, ^0714